zheroin/coin-brute/README.md

 - RBF  (Random bruteforce)
 - OBF  (Online bruteforce)

-In this example we will run the RBF attack on the wallets inside of the [wallets.txt](wallets.txt) file:
+In this example we will run the RBF attack on the wallets inside of the [puzzle.bf](puzzle.bf) file:
 ```
  1. $ python bruteforce.py                                         # start the python program
  2. $ Select bruteforce mode:
  3. $ 0 - Exit
- 4. $ 1 - RBF
+ 4. $ 1 - Random_Bruteforce
- 5. $ 2 - TBF
+ 5. $ 2 - Sequential_Bruteforce
- 6. $ 3 - OTBF
+ 6. $ 3 - Optimized_Sequential_Bruteforce
- 7. $ 4 - OBF
+ 7. $ 4 - Online_Bruteforce
  8. $ > 1                                                          # choose the function to use
  9. $ How many cores do you want to use (8 available):
 10. $ > 8                                                          # choose how many cores you want to use